-In Lawrence, the Supreme Court reversed Hardwick and recognized its prior error in tautologically defining the fundamental right to privacy to apply only to non-gay people, simply because the right had not previously been applied to gay people in the past.
+In Lawrence, the Supreme Court reversed Hardwick and recognized its prior error in tautologically defining the fundamental right to privacy to apply only to non-gay people simply because the right had not been applied to gay people in the past.
 Noting that the principles protected by the Due Process Clauses of the Fifth Amendment and Fourteenth Amendments are deliberately broad, the Court explained that their drafters "knew times can blind us to certain truths and later generations can see that laws once thought necessary and proper in fact serve only to oppress.
 As the Constitution endures, persons in every generation can invoke its principles in their own search for greater freedom."
 539 U.S. at 579.
-The same is true of the common law writ of habeas corpus, which has been broadly applied throughout our nation's history to protect individuals and groups once deemed outside of the law's protection, as our understanding of the principles of equality and freedom have evolved.